blakeohare/crayon/Tutorials/intro-beginner/index.md

 ### Strings: Not just for cheese

 We've been using pieces of text here and there so far.
-The word "Text" is a valid term, but the term **string** is used to refer specifically to the text type.
+The word *Text* is a valid term, but the term **string** is used to refer specifically to the text type.
 The term originates from the idea that text is comprised of a "string of characters".

 I've also shown strings being combined with numbers by using the `+` operator.
 It's not just numbers, though.
 You can combine a string with any other type to generate a new string.
 This is useful when using the `print` statement.